m1chaelbarry/MegaClone/README.md

 upload.py uploads file or directory to new "Original" account, then imports it to "Mirror" account and gives you link to share with the world.
 At the end makes log file with both accounts detail, Original and Mirror link.

-Also there is exe file in [releases](https://github.com/m1chaelbarry/MegaClone/releases/), its megaclone.py compiled with PyInstaller
+#### Also there are exe files in [releases](https://github.com/m1chaelbarry/MegaClone/releases/), there are scripts compiled with PyInstaller

 ## Usage: